jerseyweeds/multistreamnews.tv/README.md

   - QR code modal displays when donation option is selected
   - Modal remains open until user closes it for easy scanning
   - Seamless hover-to-select dropdown with no gap issues
+  - Mobile text says "Buy me a coffee" for clarity

 ### Data Persistence
 * **Persistent Sessions**: Your video layout is automatically saved to your browser's local storage